 Input data for inference can be different from the training dataset and requires additional preprocessing before inference.
 To accelerate the whole pipeline including preprocessing and inference, Model Optimizer provides special parameters such as

 --layout.
-Based on these parameters, Model Optimizer generates OpenVINO IR with additionally inserted sub-graphs to perform the defined preprocessing.
+Based on these parameters, Model Optimizer generates IR with additionally inserted sub-graph that performs the defined preprocessing.
 This preprocessing block can perform mean-scale normalization of input data, reverting data along channel dimension, and changing the data layout.
-See the following sections for details on the parameters, or the Overview of Preprocessing API for the same functionality in OpenVINO Runtime.
+For more details about these parameters, refer to the paragraphs below.
+The same functionality is also available in runtime, please refer to Overview of Preprocessing API for more information.

 You may need to set input layouts, as it is required by some preprocessing, for example, setting a batch, applying mean or scales, and reversing input channels (BGR<->RGB).